juanca/blog/articles/react-component-architecture.md

 #### Why?

-Given existing components, a higher-order component can produce the desired component without violating the DRY and SRP principles.
+Given existing components, a higher-order component can produce the desired component without violating the DRY and SR principles.

 #### How?

-In this example, the outputted component can be used to remember any value as long as the supplied component (to the factory) has the `onChange` and `value` properties.
+In this example, the outputted component can be used to remember any value as long as the supplied component (to the factory) has the `onChange` and `value` **properties interfaces**.
 Utilizing this pattern reinforces the importance of designing a robust `props` interface for components.
 A higher-order component binds certain `props` to the internal state of the outputted component.